OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

  }
 ```

-There is no iOS API that developers can use to force the wipe of data on application uninstall.
-Instead it is recommended developers take the following steps to protect Keychain data from persisting across application installs:
+There's no iOS API that developers can use to force wipe data when an application is uninstalled.
+Instead, developers should take the following steps to prevent Keychain data from persisting between application installations:
-* On first launch of an application after installation, it is recommended that all Keychain data associated with the application is wiped.
-This will prevent a second hand user of a device accidently gaining access to the previous user's accounts.
-A basic demonstration of this can be seen in the following Swift example:
+* When an application is first launched after installation, wipe all Keychain data associated with the application.
+This will prevent a device's second user from accidentally gaining access to the previous user's accounts.
+The following Swift example is a basic demonstration of this wiping procedure:

 ```swift
 let userDefaults = UserDefaults.standard